MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-apply-sales-transactions-manually.md

 > [!NOTE]
 >   After you select an entry on the **Apply Customer Entries** page, or several entries by setting the **Applies-to ID**, the **Applied Amount** field on the journal line will contain the sum of the remaining amounts for the posted entries you've selected, unless the field contains something already.
 If you select **Apply to Oldest** in the **Application Method** field on the customer card, the application occurs automatically.

-## <a name="to-apply-customer-ledger-entries-in-different-currencies-to-one-another"></a>To apply customer ledger entries in different currencies to one another
+## To apply customer ledger entries in different currencies to one another
 If you sell to a customer in one currency and receive payment in another currency, you can still apply the invoice to the payment.

 Here's an example.
 You apply Entry 1 in one currency to Entry 2 in another currency.
 The posting date on Entry 1 is used to find the exchange rate to use to convert amounts on Entry 2.
 The exchange rate is found on the **Currency Exchange Rates** page.